bloggrify/blog-content/2024/launching.md

 ### Newsletter & Feed Integration 📡 📨
 Bloggrify comes with pre-configured integrations for keeping your readers updated:

-* **RSS Feed**: Built-in RSS feed support, optimized for Blogtally for easy newsletter automation
+* **RSS Feed**: Built-in RSS feed support, optimized for Hakanai for easy newsletter automation
 * **MailerLite**: Using RSS feed support

 Bloggrify recommends the RSS to Email approach, converting your RSS feed into newsletters - write once, publish everywhere.